cvidhyac/learn-python/README.md

 **See [loop_basics.py](python-crash-course-3rd-ed/loop_basics.py)**

 * Simple for loop
+* How to exit a for loop if something is found?
 * Numerical loops with range
 * Iterating a sliced list
 * loops with list comprehension